0xUnavailable/HAi-Wallet/HAi-Wallet-Journal.md

 What’s next?
 We’ll wire up the real OpenAI integration inside `processPrompt`, so every prompt goes through the full pipeline (intent, params, validation, etc.) and returns structured results for the UI.
 No mocks, no hardcoding—just real AI.

 This is a major milestone for the MVP’s natural language handling.
 The foundation is set—now it’s time to make the AI agent actually smart!

+---

+### Prepping for AI Agent Pipeline Testing (Don’t Forget the Packages!)

+Heads up: Before we run the intent recognition tests for the AI Agent Pipeline, we need to make sure the OpenAI SDK (and any other required packages) are installed.
+No point in running tests if the code can’t talk to OpenAI!

+What’s new:
+- We expanded the test file to run all the critical demo prompts (plus a complex combo prompt) through the pipeline’s intent recognition step.
+- Each prompt’s result will be logged, so we can see exactly how OpenAI is handling our real-world scenarios.

+Next up:
+- Install the OpenAI SDK (`npm install openai`) and double-check that your `.env` has the right API key.
+- Then, run the test file and review the outputs.
+If everything looks good, we’ll move on to the next pipeline step.

+Let’s make sure the plumbing is in place before we turn on the faucet!